Real Solutions for the Real World

 |April/May||End-of-year design showcase.|

 Wake Engineering students understand that tackling real-world problems requires diverse perspectives, including their own.
 Our Capstone Design Projects embrace this mindset by soliciting project ideas from many sources.
 Industry, government and non-profit sponsors may submit projects to meet identified needs, while students, faculty and staff may propose their own entrepreneurial ideas.
-We are no longer accepting project submissions for the 2021-2022 academic year, but we are happy to discuss project ideas for the 2022-2023 year with you.

 If you are interested in proposing a project or getting involved with the capstone experience, please visit the following webpages: